syncfusion-content/windowsforms-docs/WindowsForms/Spell-Checker/Custom-Dictionary.md

 ### Adding Custom Dictionary

-1. Create a custom dictionary text file as `Resource` into the application
+1.Create a custom dictionary text file as `Resource` into the application

 ![Adding custom word files as resource into the application](Custom-Dictionary_images/CustomDictionaryAdding.png)

-2. Create a `CustomDictionary` instance and add the custom word file path to the [CustomDictionary.DictionaryPath](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.CustomDictionary.html#Syncfusion_Windows_Forms_Tools_CustomDictionary_DictionaryPath) property and add the culture to the [CustomDictionary.Culture](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.CustomDictionary.html) property.
+2.Create a `CustomDictionary` instance and add the custom word file path to the [CustomDictionary.DictionaryPath](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.CustomDictionary.html#Syncfusion_Windows_Forms_Tools_CustomDictionary_DictionaryPath) property and add the culture to the [CustomDictionary.Culture](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.CustomDictionary.html) property.

-3. Add the  `CustomDictionary` into the `SpellCheckerAdv.Dictionaries` collection
+3.Add the  `CustomDictionary` into the `SpellCheckerAdv.Dictionaries` collection

-4. Setting the required culture to the `SpellCheckerAdv.Culture` property.
+4.Setting the required culture to the `SpellCheckerAdv.Culture` property.

 N> The following code snippets only explain the insertion of the custom dictionary to the `SpellChecker`.
 You can get code snippets to add a `SpellChecker`, from [Adding SpellCheckerAdv to RichTextBox control](https://help.syncfusion.com/windowsforms/spell-checker/getting-started#configuring-spellcheckeradv-into-richtextbox-control) topic.